gradle/native-platform/readme.md

 ### Windows

-* Query registry values and subkeys.
+* Query registry values.
+* List the subkeys and values of a registry key.

 ## Supported platforms